Annual Harvest Dinner & Auction

 Gift-In-Kind Auction Donations

-We need your donations--Do you have something interesting, fun, or unique you would like to donate for the 2017 Harvest Auction?
+We need your donations--Do you have something interesting, fun, or unique you would like to donate to our annual Harvest Auction?
 Please use our Harvest Dinner Auction Donation Form and return it to us.
 We put together amazing LIVE auction packages that are seen by prominent community members!

 With over 400 guests attending this highly anticipated event you can be assured that your business or organization will be recognized and highly visible!